-Independent review of the Board's functions and structure
+Now closed: Independent review of the Board's functions and structure

 As required by section 164D of the Workers Rehabilitation and Compensation Act 1988 (the Act), the Minister for Workplace Safety and Consumer Affairs has commissioned an independent review of the functionality and structure of the Board.
 The period under review provided for by the Act is 23 January 2018 to 22 January 2021.

-To have your say, see the Department of Justice's Community Consultations page (external link).
+While submissions are now closed, you can still view details at the Department of Justice's Community Consultations page (external link).

 About the Board